 Not all types of dietary iron are created equally.
-Iron from a plant source is different than iron from an animal source, and the foods that you eat can influence how iron is absorbed by your body.
+Iron from a plant source is different than iron from an animal source, and certain foods can influence how iron is absorbed by your body.
 By understanding more about this mineral and carefully selecting the foods you eat, you can improve iron intake and availability.

 The availability of iron depends on its absorption rate.
 According to the National Institutes of Health (NIH):

 - Overall, 10 – 15% of dietary iron is absorbed by healthy adults.